-Now in its third year, the full-blown civil war has killed over 100,000 people, half of whom are believed to be civilians.
-Bombings are destroying crowded cities and horrific human rights violations are widespread.
+Nearly eight years since it began, the war has killed more than 480,000 people.
+Crowded cities have been destroyed and horrific human rights violations are widespread.
 Basic necessities like food and medical care are sparse.

-The UN estimates that over 4 million people are internally displaced and that almost 7 million are in need of humanitarian assistance inside Syria.
-When you also consider refugees, nearly 40 percent of the country’s population of 22 million is suffering, whether they still remain in the country or have escaped across the borders.
+The U.N. estimates that 6.3 million people are internally displaced.
+When you also consider refugees, well over half of the country’s pre-war population of 22 million is in need of urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.

 How are people escaping?

-An average of 6,000 Syrians now flee their country every day.
-They often decide to finally escape after seeing their neighborhoods bombed or family members killed.
+Thousands of Syrians flee their country every day.
+They often decide to finally escape after seeing their neighborhoods attacked or family members killed.